 As for Google Glass, development of the consumer-focused product was halted back in 2015, but Google revealed a new-and-improved Google Glass Enterprise Edition 2 in 2019.

 If Google and Microsoft are all working on AR products, you can bet your bottom dollar that Apple also has an AR headset prototype in its labs.
-Apple CEO Tim Cook has gone on record discussing the big possibilities he sees for AR, as we discuss below.

-However, it's an industry in its infancy.
+However, it's an industry still in its infancy.
 With that in mind, when can we expect to see Apple's AR headset or glasses?

 Apple AR glasses: Release date